 Migraines used to be a weekly occurrence for me until I finally found the culprit: Technology.

-As for me, I work in the tech field so most of my days are spent staring at computer screens.
-With twelve hour shifts, getting a migraine was not only inconvenient but it was preventing me from doing my job well.
+I work in the tech field so most of my days are spent staring at computer screens.
+With twelve-hour shifts, getting a migraine was not only inconvenient but it was preventing me from doing my job well.
 How could I be a good employee if all I wanted to do was lay down and take a nap in a dark room?
 The only way for me to escape would be to quit my job!

 I assumed these glasses were more for the looks and less for utility, but when I started wearing them I discovered that my weekly migraines were gone; they vanished completely!
 It seemed too good to be true until I looked into the research and found how disruptive blue light can be to the brain: